 You can’t mistake the intense pain and swelling of a gout attack, especially since it’s usually in the joint in your big toe.
 Your acute symptoms eventually go away, but without treatment, you’re still at risk for recurring and increasingly severe attacks.
-The experienced podiatrists at Sacramento Foot and Ankle Center in Sacramento and Carmichael, California, provide treatment that relieves your immediate pain and prevents future gout attacks.
+The experienced podiatrists at Sacramento Foot and Ankle Center in Davis, Carmichael and Sacramento, California, provide treatment that relieves your immediate pain and prevents future gout attacks.
 To get comprehensive care for gout, call one of the offices, or schedule an appointment online.

 Gout is a type of arthritis that’s caused by a buildup of uric acid crystals in your joints.
 Uric acid changes into crystals at low temperatures.
 Since your toes are the coolest part of your body, gout most often affects the joint at the base of your big toe.
 However, gout can also develop in your midfoot and ankle.